FAQs

 CREDIT: To have a credit applied to their account for future tuition, students must contact TCNJ’s Office of Student Accounts at stuaccts@tcnj.edu.

 REFUND: Students wishing to have a refund MUST set up a direct deposit through PAWS.
-Please refer to this handout to set up direct deposit or consult a representative in the Office of Student Accounts at stuaccts@tcnj.edu for assistance.
+Please learn how to set up direct deposit or consult a representative in the Office of Student Accounts at stuaccts@tcnj.edu for assistance.

 Student Services FAQs